howowi/supremo-rental-quickstart/README.md

     * OCI_CLI_TENANCY
     * OCI_CLI_USER
     * OCI_COMPARTMENT_OCID
-    * OCI_USERNAME
+    * OCIR_USERNAME
     * OCI_AUTH_TOKEN
     * OCI_DEVOPS_PIPELINE_ID

+5. Search for `-<ocir_name_postfix>` in .github/worklows/main.yml.
+Update it with a postfix of your choice.

 #### OKE Setup

 1. Create ephemeral network definition on Cloud Shell to acccess the private OKE cluster.
+Alternatively, use OCI Bastion.

 2. Create a namespace for supremo app
 ```